dc7kr/asf/readme.txt

 2 - Documentation
 --------------------------

-ASF release notes can be found on http://www.atmel.com/asf.
+ASF release notes, reference manual and getting started documents can be found on http://www.atmel.com/asf.
 The ASF documentation can be found onlin on http://asf.atmel.com/docs/latest/.